GoodforGod/dummymaker/README.md

 * *from* - minimum generated time (*01.01.1970* is default) in long UTC format.
 * *to* - maximum generated time (*01.01.3000* is default) in long UTC format.

-### **Auto Annotation**

-Use can use just *GenAuto* annotation on top of your class and library will automatically try to find suitable generators for your Dummy fields.
-Annotation provides just single embedded depth support.

-As simple as it can be.

 ### **Embedded Annotation**